 - Located 25km south of Brisbane in the Daisy Hill Conservation Park.

-The Daisy Hill Conservation Park comprises 435 hectares of open eucalypt forest.
-It has long been a popular bushland retreat for people, and is home to many native animals including koalas.
+The Daisy Hill Conservation Park comprises 570ha of open eucalypt forest.
+It has long been a popular bushland retreat for people and is home to many native animals including koalas.

 Daisy Hill Koala Centre opening times